Clients judge your emails in a split-second. This article will show you what they look for when they’re deciding to hire you.

 What if you enjoyed the process?
 What if you knew you were delivering value every time you hit send?
 Sure, you’d make more money, but sending great emails would be an unfair advantage in every facet of your company.
 It would mean better marketing, customer support, retention and overall more profitability.

 This essay will walk you through how to do it.
-Few implement what they read, so if you do sound off in the comments below.

 Before you write another email read this.